Skip to main content

 Third and Fourth Year Requirements

-While there are no specific requirements for third and fourth year STEM EE scholars, many choose to continue to stay involved with the program as a member of the student leadership council, peer mentor to fellow scholars, or by continuing to attend community meetings, events, and service opportunities.
+There are no specific requirements for third- and fourth-year STEM EE Scholars.
+Post-Scholars often choose to continue to stay involved with the program as a member of the student Leadership Council, peer mentor to fellow scholars, or by continuing to attend community meetings, events, and service opportunities.

 Events and Activities